|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The Independent Electricity System Operator (IESO) is dabling with program incentives aimed at reducing electricity costs for large industries, but these incentives are poorly designed and are causing electricity rate gaming.
 These program incentives are simply an excuse for continued governmental legislative inaction.

 SYNTHETIC HYDROCARBON FUEL PRODUCTION:

-In order to restore energy flow balance between the total thermal infrared radiated power emission into outer space and the daily average absorption of solar energy, the thermal infrared radiation emission in frequency bands where the upper atmosphere is transparent must increase.
-Hence the temperature in the lower atmosphere must increase to maintain overall energy flow balance.
-This increase in the lower atmosphere temperature caused by the presence of GHGs in the upper atmosphere is known as the Green House Effect.
+In order to restore energy flow balance between the total thermal infrared radiated power emission into outer space and the daily average absorption of solar energy after an increase in GHG gas concentration, the thermal infrared radiation emission in frequency bands where the upper atmosphere is transparent must increase.
+Hence the temperature near Earth's surface increases to maintain overall energy flow balance.
+This increase in the temperature near Earth's surface caused by the presence of GHGs in the upper atmosphere is known as the Green House Effect.

-The net heat absorption by the oceans has a multiplicity of effects.
-It melts floating polar ice.
-It will eventually melt methane hydrate trapped in permafrost and on the deep ocean floor.
-Through ocean warming it increases the steady state atmospheric CO2 concentration.
-It increases the net absorbed solar energy available to drive major storms.
+An increase in ocean temperature releases dissolved CO2 as well as methane trapped in permafrost and on the ocean floor.
+In the atmosphere the methane decomposes to form yet more CO2.
+The ocean warming increases the energy available to drive major storms.
 It affects the mix of marine life.
-Through atmospheric warming it raises the atmospheric water vapor concentration which further increases the atmospheric GHG concentration.
+It also raises the atmospheric water vapor concentration which further increases the atmospheric GHG concentration.

 The present size of the ocean-atmosphere CO2 pool, which enables modern animal and plant life, took several billion years to establish.
 Large scale combustion of fossil fuels is increasing both the non-equilibrium and the steady state atmospheric CO2 concentrations.